Vilesvpnz1/Kritikal/README.md

 3. On Blooket, press **F12** → **Console**.
 4. Paste and press **Enter**.

-Both methods use the **same obfuscated script**.
+Both methods use the **same  script**.
 Use whichever is easier for you.

 ### Default keybinds